Image

 EMB545 Praetor 500 & EMB550 Praetor 600

 Embraer felt that the Legacy 450 and Legacy 500 could be improved by upgrading engines, increasing fuel capacity and making the winglets taller.
 The latter already start at the wing's leading edges and are the way to distinguish the Praetor 500/600 from the Legacy 450/500.
 The differences between then Praetor 500 and Praetor 600 are the same as between the Legacy 450 and Legacy 500.
+Additionally, the Praetor 600 has a canoe shaped fin underneath the middle of the fuselage.

 Detail of the winglets of the Praetors, that clearly start directly from the wing leading edge.